 When it comes to discounts, the more creative the better.

-How to Design a Customer-Winning Product Page for Your eCommerce Store: Part 1 has everything you need on designing a product page for your ecommerce site.
+How to Design a Product Page has everything you need on designing a product page for your ecommerce site.

 Everything about your store’s design on Black Friday and Cyber Monday should be geared towards making a sale and turning browsers into buyers.

-Are there ample opportunities for cross-selling and upselling?
+As well as poor mobile optimization, a sure way of missing out on sales is overlooking key opportunities for cross-selling and upselling.
 For example, if you’ve got a great discount on a pair of shoes, cross-sell that customer some cut-price socks by displaying them on the same product page.
-Or, to upsell, advertise a better version of the shoes.
+Or, if you’re wondering how to upsell, advertise a better version of the shoes.
 Doing this is easy if you build categories of products that naturally fit together (like socks and shoes).

 A customer should arrive on your store’s homepage and be in no doubt where to go.